Inline Scan

 A malware detection event will be created if a new restore point contains more onion addresses or ransomware notes than the previous restore point selected for comparison.
 If both restore points contain the same number of onion addresses or ransomware notes, a malware detection event will not be created.
 For more details, see How Inline Scan Works.

-Inline scan is disabled by default when you install or upgrade to Veeam Backup & Replication 12.1 (build 12.1.0.2131).
-If you want to use this functionality, be aware that it may increase CPU usage (10-15% on average) on the backup proxy or Veeam agent, depending on the workload type and amount of data.
+Inline scan is disabled by default when you install or upgrade to a new version of Veeam Backup & Replication.
+If you want to use this functionality, consider the following:

 Supported Scenarios

-You can scan blocks in a data stream when backing up the following machines:
+When performing backup jobs, you can scan blocks in a data stream from the following machines:

 Requirements and Limitations